electrode-io/fynpo/packages/fyn/README.md

 centralStore=true
 ```

+And to work around the issues 2 and 3, `fyn` has a `--copy` option that allows you to force any package to install with copying instead of hardlinking.

 # Compatibility

 - `fyn`'s top level `node_modules` is 100% compatible with NodeJS and 3rd party tools and modules.
 No special updates or changes needed.